 - The Amsterdam region has a wide palette of photonic activities.
 The medical centers, VU and several start-ups are strong in medical photonics with a focus on the development of affordable minimally invasive screening methods to be able to make diagnoses very quickly and reliably.
 ARCNL and AMOLF are increasingly investing in computational imaging and metrology, as well as building a strong activity in EUV light sources, directly relevant for ASML.
 AMOLF and UvA are leading in the development of next generation photovoltaics, leveraging photonics for light management.
 Finally in the national QuantumDelta initiative quantum nanophotonics and photonic technology for quantum information are important.
 These are important in Amsterdam at AMOLF (quantum nanophotonics) and UvA (IqClock). - The Nijmegen area is working on further integration of microelectronics with photonic technology as well as the knowledge for the large-scale packaging and testing of such chips ('back-end').
 The strong supply chain of electronics is empowered through new initiatives, such as CITC to foster growth of the photonics industry. - The Twente region, with the University of Twente and the MESA+ Nanolab, has a strong knowledge base with respect to the development and production of nanophotonics, in particular silicon nitride integrated photonics, integrated lasers, microwave photonics, 3D nanophotonics, photovoltaics and scattering optics.
-Further activities focus on optical quantum information technologies within the Quant center, optical sensing and medical diagnostics; optomechatronic systems; generic packaging technology, integration with microfluidics and the assembly of photonics and electronic circuits.
-The University of Twente is actively supporting start-up's through direct participation by supplying capital, IP and facility sharing with innovative start-up's such as Phix for assembly and packaging of integrated photonics and Quix for commercializing photonic based quantum technologies.
+Further activities focus on optical quantum information technologies within the Quant center, optical sensing and medical diagnostics; opto-mechatronic systems; generic packaging technology, integration with microfluidics and the assembly of photonics and electronic circuits.
+The University of Twente is actively supporting start-up's through direct participation by supplying capital, IP and facility sharing with innovative start-up's such as PHIX for assembly and packaging of integrated photonics and QuiX Quantum for commercializing photonic based quantum technologies.
+As part of the PhotonDelta growth fund large investments in R&D as well as an upgrade of the MESA+ facilities and a dedicated foundry (New Origins) are planned. - The North Brabant region has various photonics-based activities.
+They have a strong position in integrated photonic chips based on Indium Phosphide, in related materials and in communication systems.
+The region also builds actively on the developments needed for production and the back-end processes to bring these technologies to the market.
+Equipment manufacturing, including the required photonics technologies, is also strong in this region, for photovoltaic, microelectronics and healthcare applications.
+Photonic technologies for consumer electronics and lighting are also developed by many organizations.
+ASML is an innovation leader in semiconductor manufacturing equipment.
+ASML develops lithographic scanners (with extreme ultraviolet (EUV) and deep ultraviolet (DUV) light), metrology and computational lithography tools with partners from industry and academia throughout the Netherlands (TNO, ARCNL, TU Eindhoven, TU Delft, University of Twente).
+Also here as part of the PhotonDelta Growth fund large investments in R&D, startups and InP industrialization are being planned.